George Abbot School: Curriculum

 All students must take four GCSE subjects.

-In Years 7 to 9, students are required to participate in five creative/expressive subjects: dance, drama, music, textiles and art.
+In Years 7 to 9, students are required to participate in six creative/expressive subjects: dance, drama, music, textiles, graphics and art.
 During Year 7 students are taught one language of either French, German, or Spanish.
 Upon going into Year 8, some are given the chance to take an additional language out of the original three.
 Some carry on these languages for GCSE.
 All GCSE students are advised to take at least one creative/expressive subject, which at GCSE include Photography, Computer Graphics and Architectural Design, however if they do pick four academic subjects or four creative subjects, that is accepted.
 Other subjects include History, Leisure and Tourism, Sociology and Physical Education.

 Students take separate or combined science GCSEs (all involve Chemistry, Physics and Biology).
 Religious education is divided into roughly half of students who take a short-course and half a long-course GCSE.
 An option exists of taking fast track foreign languages (a year early) so pupils are able to learn another language (Spanish, German, or French) to take two language GCSEs.
-Fast track art is available to all students who excel in the arts.

 Sixth Form

 George Abbot has a Sixth Form with nearly 500 students.
 It offers a choice of over 40 subjects at A level and BTEC, GCSE re-take options and enrichment courses.
-In addition to academic study, it offers a graduation programme that allows students to develop their wider knowledge and acquire transferable skills.
 Facilities include a Sixth Form Centre, artificial pitch and sports fields, a Fitness Suite and a common room.

-House System

-Students are divided into the following 5 houses:Activities run throughout the year in all faculties and points culminate in the House Trophy.